Skip to Content

 The additional requirements to stand as an independent candidate in Kenya for the position of a County Women Representative are indicated below.

-They should get a clearance certificate from the Registrar of Political Parties.
-The certificate should indicate that the person was not a member of any political party for the last three months before the election date.
+They shall get a clearance certificate from the Registrar of Political Parties.
+The certificate shall indicate that the person was not a member of any political party for the last three months before the election date.
 (Regulation 15(a) of the Elections (General) Regulations, 2012).

-The independent candidates should have a duly filled Form of Intention to Contest in the prescribed form.
+The independent candidates shall have a duly filled Form of Intention to Contest in the prescribed form.
 (Regulation 15(b) of the Elections (General) Regulations, 2012)

 A symbol the candidate intends to use during the election is also an additional requirement.
-IEBC should approve the symbol in accordance with Section 32 of the Elections Act, 2011.
+IEBC shall approve the symbol in accordance with Section 32 of the Elections Act, 2011.

-The independent candidates should set up and maintain functioning offices within Kenya.
+The independent candidates shall set up and maintain functioning offices within Kenya.
 Each of the offices must be available for IEBC to inspect by a certain date the Commission prescribes.
-The candidates should communicate the address (including physical address) of the offices to the Commission.
+The candidates shall communicate the address (including physical address) of the offices to the Commission.
 (Regulation 20(1) and (2) of the Elections (General) Regulations, 2012).

 See the full conditions to become a County Women Representative in Kenya.